 I was interested in math from the beginning.
 I really enjoyed the gen eds I took in economics and theology, as well as the professors, and so decided to continue studying them.

-3. Did you ever visit the Career Development Center?
+3. Did you ever visit the Center for Vocation and Career?

 Yes.
-Maybe not as frequently as I should have, but I did meet with Billye a few times, and participated in some informational sessions and some interviews facilitated by the Career Development Center.
-Despite the fact that my eventual job didn't come about via the Career Development Center, Billye's encouragement and advice was invaluable, keeping me motivated when discouragement would strike after repeated rejections.
+Maybe not as frequently as I should have, but I did meet with Billye a few times, and participated in some informational sessions and some interviews facilitated by the Center for Vocation and Career.
+Despite the fact that my eventual job didn't come about via the Center for Vocation and Career, Billye's encouragement and advice was invaluable, keeping me motivated when discouragement would strike after repeated rejections.

 4. Did you have an internship in college?
 If so, what was it?
 How/why did you chose it?